lizhanmit/learning-notes/data-structures-and-algorithms-note/data-structures-and-algorithms-note.md

 #### Heap

-Heap is a special case of balanced binary tree data structure where root-node key is compared with its children and arranged accordingly.
+Heap is a special case of balanced binary tree data structure where root-node key is compared with its children are arranged accordingly.

 ##### Max Heap